In past years, rising rates have caused some savers to avoid CDs. Back then, people didn’t want to be stuck in them while rates skyrocketed.

 A CD ladder is a strategy where you might open multiple CDs maturing at different intervals to take advantage of higher interest rates.
 A CD ladder can help you lock in high APYs if rates continue to decrease.
 In a decreasing rate environment, your longer-term CDs would earn an APY that is no longer offered.

-If rates fall further, you could lose the opportunity to fix your yield at a higher APY.
+If rates fall further, following the Fed’s most recent actions, you could lose the opportunity to fix your yield at a higher APY.
 It’s nearly impossible to time rate movements.
 But if you’re OK with the worst-case penalties, a CD could be an option for some of your savings.

 15. Consider the indexed (structured) CD